quartzmo/google-cloud-go/internal/postprocessor/librarian/design.md

 #### postprocessor

-A critical design decision is to forgo the existing, complex [post-processor](TODO) in favor of a new, lightweight implementation directly within the `librariangen` binary.
+A critical design decision is to forgo the existing, complex [post-processor](https://github.com/googleapis/google-cloud-go/tree/main/internal/postprocessor) in favor of a new, lightweight implementation directly within the `librariangen` binary.
 The current post-processor is unsuitable as it depends on a full `google-cloud-go` repository checkout and makes calls to the GitHub API.

 The new, self-contained post-processor runs entirely within the `/output` directory and performs the following essential tasks:
 1.  **`goimports`:** Runs `goimports -w .` to format the generated code and fix imports.
-2.  **Module Initialization:** Runs `go mod init` and `go mod tidy` to create a valid `go.mod` file for the newly generated code.
+2.  **Module initialization:** Runs `go mod init` and `go mod tidy` to create a valid `go.mod` file for the newly generated code.
 This is a prerequisite for running other Go tools.
 3.  **`version.go` Generation:** A `version.go` file is generated for each new Go module, containing the library version provided in the request.
 4.  **Linting:** Runs `staticcheck ./...` to catch potential issues in the generated code.